 Announcements from the provincial health officer

-The College continues to work with the PHO to ensure physicians are kept informed about the COVID-19 pandemic.
+The College continues to work with the PHO to ensure registrants are kept informed about the COVID-19 pandemic.
 Emails are being sent to registrants to share important information.

 - May 15, 2020: Important update from the PHO